stolostron/multicluster-global-hub/doc/README.md

   2. Partitioning on the large table to execute queries/deletions on a large table faster

   Specifically, We run a cronjob process to implement the above procedure.
 For the event tables, like the `event.local_policies` and `history.local_compliance` growing every day, we use range partitioning to break down the large tables into small partitions.
 Furthermore, it's important to note that this process also creates the partition tables for the next month each time it is executed.
-And For the policy and cluster tables, like `local_spec.policies` and `status.managed_clusters`, we add `deletedAt` indexes on these tables to obtain better performance for hard deleting.
+And For the policy and cluster tables, like `local_spec.policies` and `status.managed_clusters`, we add `deleted_at` indexes on these tables to obtain better performance for hard deleting.

-  How long the job should keep the data can be configured through the [retention](https://github.com/stolostron/multicluster-global-hub/blob/main/operator/apis/v1alpha4/multiclusterglobalhub_types.go#L90) on the global hub operand. it's recommended minimum value is `1` month, default value is `18` months.
+  It's also worth noting that the time for which the data is retained can be configured through the [retention](https://github.com/stolostron/multicluster-global-hub/blob/main/operator/apis/v1alpha4/multiclusterglobalhub_types.go#L90) on the global hub operand. it's recommended minimum value is `1` month, default value is `18` months.
 Therefore, the execution interval of this job should be less than one month.

 #### The status of the cronjobs